damientl/kotlinSpring/README.md

 GET http://localhost:8080/current?location=Berlin

 ## Production ready microservice
+A production ready microservice should include mechanisms to monitor the application, troubleshoot eventual bugs and be easily maintained with relatively low costs.
+Also, it should have a flexible design so that it can evolve with business needs.

+This microservice should have more integration tests and unit tests.
+Although current coverage is 86% on lines of code, more corner cases should be tested.
+Error handling can be improved, and a few TODOs that were left on the code should be done.
+It may be necessary further configuration for application logs to integrate with Amazon Cloudwatch.
+The application performance should be measured using monitoring solutions and metrics.

 ## How to deploy the application in an AWS

 In order to deploy a simple application with low initial costs we can use AWS Lambda.
-After the business evolves more sophisticated solutions can be proposed, for example using Kubernetes.
+After the business evolves more sophisticated solutions can be proposed, for example using Kubernetes to deploy microservices.

 Terraform can be used to write infrastructure as a code on AWS and define the resources our application needs.